Abandoned & Little-Known Airfields:

 The pack train stable was converted into a garage & the existing quarters into a machine shop.

-Material salvaged from the two hangars on main post was recycled to construct storage buildings.
+Material salvaged from the 2 hangars on main post was recycled to construct storage buildings.

 The completed Aviation Post included one barracks for 120 men,